ibm-cloud-docs/databases-for-postgresql-gen2/connecting-psql.md

 ## Creating a command-line client connection
 {: #create-cli-connection}

-Before creating a command-line client connection, ensure that you have [set the Admin password](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management&interface=ui#user-management-set-admin-password-ui) for your deployment.
+Before creating a command-line client connection, ensure that you have the username and password for your deployment.

 The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating a command-line client connection.
 For example, to connect to a deployment named "example-postgres", use the following command: